Finding the Moonshiners

 The Volstead Act remained in effect until Congress passed the Twenty-first Amendment, which repealed Prohibition in 1933.

-In the summer of 2021, Melissa Barker, a professional archivist and one of our respected board members, joined us to discuss how to research these records.
+In the summer of 2021, Melissa Barker, a professional archivist and a 2022-2024 board members, joined us to discuss how to research these records.
 One of her first tips was learning moonshine lingo that appeared in the records.

 Deciphering Moonshine Lingo in Court Records